Jennifer Ketcham: Television appearances

 In 2009, Ketcham appeared in the VH1 series Sex Rehab with Dr. Drew, a spin-off of Celebrity Rehab with Dr. Drew; her co-stars included Amber Smith, Nicole Narain, Kari Ann Peniche and Duncan Roy.
 Ketcham has said that she originally intended to disrupt the process in order to gain publicity and increase marketability as a porn star, but that after the first five days of treatment, she began to have a change of heart.
 Afterward, she entered a sober living facility, as depicted in the second season of Sober House, which premiered in March 2010.

 The last adult film that Ketcham performed in, titled Celebrity Pornhab with Dr. Screw (a parody of the Celebrity Rehab series that had recently featured porn star Mary Carey), was shot just before her participation in Sex Rehab with Dr. Drew.

 Ketcham discussed her path into pornography and her recovery from addiction with Pinsky and others in a March 17, 2010, appearance on The View.
 Ketcham stated on The View that she remained in the industry because it allowed her to work only three days a week while earning a substantial income; that it gave her the instant attention and acceptance of adoring fans, and it was the most convenient way to feed the sexual addiction associated with an inability to trust or form deep emotional connections with others; and that sex addiction preceded the substance addiction, but the two became intertwined and difficult to untangle.
 She explained that she had taken a year-long vow of abstinence when she completed treatment.
-Nine months into this period of abstinence, a friendship with a man who supported her recovery and attended "12-step" meetings with her became a committed, monogamous marriage.